Norwegian Lundehund vs Norwich Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Norwegian Lundehund and Norwich Terrier differ in temperament is essential for making the right choice.
 Norwegian Lundehund's alert, energetic, loyal character creates a fundamentally different ownership experience than Norwich Terrier's affectionate, alert, curious nature.
 In daily life, this means Norwegian Lundehund owners typically experience a dog that leans toward alert behavior, while Norwich Terrier owners find their dog more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither personality is objectively better — the right fit depends on your own temperament and how you live.

 Best for Families with Children